cfarkas/variants2genes/README.md

 to check 1.9 versions (using htslib v1.9)

 ### Obtaining tabix (version >= 1.7, to decompress .vfc.gz files from bcftools output).
+For detailed install, check here: http://wiki.wubrowse.org/How_to_install_tabix.
+User with root privileges can do:
 ```
 sudo apt install tabix
 ```